Satellite Internet Mini Kit

 Installation Summary

-Use Starlink App to check for sky obstructions.
+Use Satellite internet App to check for sky obstructions.
 Assemble and power on (auto-connects to satellites).
 Set up Wi‑Fi and name your network.
-Optional: mount securely using roof/wall/pole mount kits.Starlink Mini Kit
+Optional: mount securely using roof/wall/pole mount kits.Satellite Internet Mini Kit

 Built-in Wi‑Fi Router (integrated into the dish)